wp-plugins/gwolle-gb/readme.txt

 The current todolist is slowly getting shorter.
 If you do have a feature request, please post it on the support forum.

 * More translations (send them in).
-* Import from certain post or just all comments.
 * Form: Add smileys to the form, maybe even emoji?
 * Editor: add options to change the date.
-* Frontend: add option to show only one entry with $_GET entry_id.
+* Frontend: add option to show only one entry with $_GET entry_id (use no-follow links).
 * Frontend: Add pagination link for all entries (optional).
-* Form: there is a request for a country dropdown, is it a good idea?
+* Frontend: Add RSS feed.
+* Frontend: Add option for using UBB code.
+* Frontend: Make it possible for an admin to reply to an entry.
+* Settings: save all tabs when saving.
 * SEO: add title and desc of first entry to SEO meta in html (is this possible?).

 = API, add an entry =